SiljaHeilmann/FindLoopsInPancreas/README.md

 # FindLoopsInPancreas
-MATLAB code for extracting lumenal network from IHC images of mouse pancreas and find loops! a change here
+MATLAB code for extracting lumenal network from IHC images of mouse pancreas and find loops.